Grace Quigley

 Grace Quigley (also titled The Ultimate Solution of Grace Quigley) is a 1985 American black comedy film starring Katharine Hepburn and Nick Nolte, produced by Yoram Globus and Menahem Golan and directed by Anthony Harvey.
 The film is noted for being Hepburn's last leading role in a film for the big screen, as well as the last appearance, stage or otherwise, of Walter Abel.

+The film is primarily set in New York City.
+An elderly widow is suicidal, but survives repeated suicide attempts.
+She hires a contract killer to end her life, and also asks him to kill other lonely old people.
+She views these acts as mercy killings, not murders.

 Plot

 The plot centers on Grace, an elderly widow who lives alone in a dreary New York City apartment.
-She has twice tried and failed to commit suicide, so she decides to hire Seymour, a hit man, to kill her and then do in others like her who are old, alone and tired of living.
+She has twice survived her own suicide attempts, so she decides to hire Seymour, a hit man, to kill her and then do in others like her who are old, alone and tired of living.
 To her way of thinking, this professional killer will be committing acts of mercy, not murder.